 WHAT INDIVIDUALS CAN DO

 If you are being hazed make sure to talk to your organization's leadership (president, chair, etc.).
-If you do not feel comfortable with discussing it with them, you can fill out an incident report online or contact Student Conduct & Academic Integrity at email@example.com Do not ignore it.
-No one should ever feel like they are being hazed.
+If you do not feel comfortable discussing it with them, you can fill out an incident report online or contact Student Accountability & Conflict Resolution at firstname.lastname@example.org.
+Do not ignore it - no one should ever feel like they are being hazed.

 WHAT ORGANIZATIONS CAN DO